F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

 - create BIG-IP `Local Traffic Policies`_ for OpenShift Services;
 - :ref:`use BIG-IP SSL profiles to secure a Route <route-TLS>`; and
-- :ref:`add a BIG-IP health monitor <add health monitor to route>` to a Route resource.
+- :ref:`add a BIG-IP health monitor to a Route resource <add health monitor to route>`.

 .. attention::